Shadow Minister for Health; Mental Health

 Member for Nedlands

-Bill has been the Member for Nedlands since his election in September 2008.
-Throughout his time in Parliament he has served in a number of roles as a Parliamentary Secretary and Minister, culminating in his current role of Minister for State Development; Finance; Innovation.
+Bill has been the Member for Nedlands since his election in September 2008 and throughout his time in Parliament has served in a number of roles including Parliamentary Secretary and Minister.

 Bill was born in Kalgoorlie and grew up in both Wittenoom and Bunbury attending Wittenoom, Carey Park and Bunbury Central Primary Schools before Bunbury Senior High School and matriculating as a boarding student at Hale School.
 Immediately following school he became a resident of St Georges College and began studying engineering at UWA.